Nayaya-30/HNG-Profile-Card/README.md

 - **Shift + Tab**: Move backward through interactive elements
 - **Enter**: Activate focused links or buttons
 - **Arrow Keys**: Navigate horizontally between social media links (on profile page)

+## Recent Improvements

+### Accessibility Enhancements
+- Added descriptive placeholders to all form inputs
+- Connected error messages to their respective inputs using `aria-describedby` attributes
+- Ensured all links are keyboard focusable with proper tabindex
+- Fixed layout issues that were affecting visual presentation and accessibility

+### Layout Fixes
+- Fixed HTML tag typos that were breaking the layout
+- Corrected alignment issues in the profile section grid
+- Removed problematic margins that were causing misalignment

 ## Learning Points